-Loaches, betta fish, pufferfish, Assassin snails, and crayfish are predatory creatures that will eat bladder snails.
+Loaches, betta fish, pufferfish, assassin snails, and crayfish are predatory creatures that will eat bladder snails.

 Yoyo Loach Fish

-Loach fish, which get their name from the yo-yo markings on their back, are sociable fish that get along with other fish in the aquarium (except sometimes when they are in a group).
+Yoyo loaches, which get their name from the yo-yo markings on their back, are sociable fish that get along with other fish in the aquarium (except sometimes when they are in a group).
 They have a nice disposition, and they just love to eat bladder snails.

 Loaches get pretty big, so you’ll need a larger aquarium for the loaches to thrive.